Home » Coal » Coal generator switches off to make room for solar in significant boost to renewable switch

 The ability of coal generators to turn their own units off could allow more wind and solar production, and provide more incentive for additional projects to be built.

-The only technology grumbling about this development might be big batteries, and of course the nuclear boosters who might find it difficult to match those developments.
+The only technology grumbling about this development might be big batteries, who might see less of the volatility in prices they depend on, and of course the nuclear boosters who might find it difficult to replicate these capabilities with their technology.

 AGL is looking to introduce this as part of the next phase in its transition to “flexibility”, in recognition of the transition to a grid dominated by renewables.